-In Mr E's case I'm satisfied Caledonian carried out the activities in the UK.
-Mr E said he was visited at home by Caledonian.
-Had Options sought clarification from Mr E, which would've been a reasonable course of action in the circumstances, I think Mr E would likely have confirmed that was the case.
-And, for all the reasons I have mentioned, Options should in any event have concluded before it received Mr E's application that it was possible Caledonian was carrying out activities in the UK.
+In Mr L's case I'm satisfied Caledonian carried on the activities in the UK.
+Mr L said he was in the UK when Caledonian contacted him by phone and told him about the benefits of transferring and investing his pension.
+And Mr C of Caledonian brought papers for Mr L to sign to his home in the UK.
+Had Options sought clarification from Mr L, which would've been a reasonable course of action in the circumstances, I think Mr L would likely have confirmed that was the case.
+And, for all the reasons I've mentioned, Options should in any event have concluded before it received Mr L's application that it was possible Caledonian was carrying out activities in the UK.